ronnypanford/blockswap_lsd_arbitrage/README.md

 -   `INFURA_URL`: The URL of the Ethereum node to be used for contract interactions.
 -   `PRIVATE_key`: The private key used to generate the Ethereum account that will execute the arbitrage.

+-   `MNEMONIC`: The mnemonic used to generate the Ethereum account for the truffle goerli deployment.

+-   `ACCOUNT`: The Ethereum account address that truffle will use to deploy the contracts.

+-   `PROJECT_ID`: The project ID for the Infura project.
+Used to create the truffle goerli connection in truffle-config.js.

 Constants
 ---------